CharlieHesuda/XAML-/Fonts.md

 Then rebuild your project.
 In your output directory, you will see the font font show up under a Resources\Roboto directory.
 Depending on which version of the csproj you are using, you may also see the files show up in the folder inside of your solution explorer.

-More details and discussion on this can be found on [Issue 746](https://github.com/MaterialDesignInXAML/MaterialDesignInXamlToolkit/issues/746)
+More details and discussion on this can be found in [Issue 746](https://github.com/MaterialDesignInXAML/MaterialDesignInXamlToolkit/issues/746)